ashish0696/Library-Lounge/readme.md

 - Input validation using `Joi` and centralized error responses.
 - Structured logging using `winston` and simple health-check endpoints.

+## Implementation Details

+- **Entry point & API prefix:** The backend entrypoint is `Backend/app.js`.
+The Express app mounts routes under the `/api/v1` prefix (via `app.use('/api/v1', routes)`).

+- **Database & ORM:** Sequelize is configured in `Backend/config/dbConfig.js`
+  and models are defined under `Backend/models/`.
+On startup the app runs `sequelize.sync({ alter: true })` to synchronize models to the database — convenient for development but use migrations for production environments.

+- **Models & Associations:** Primary models include `User`, `Book`, and `BookIssue`.
+Associations are declared in `Backend/models/index.js` (e.g., `User.hasMany(BookIssue)`, `Book.hasMany(BookIssue)`).
+Note that `models/index.js` currently imports `BookIssue` for associations but only exports `User` and `Book`; consider exporting `BookIssue` too if other modules need it.

+- **Authentication & Authorization:**
+  - JWT-based auth is implemented in `Backend/utils/jwt.js` (`generateToken`, `verifyToken`).
+  - `Backend/middleware/authMiddleware.js` (`checkAuthJWT`) extracts and
+    verifies the Bearer token, loads the user by primary key, and attaches `req.user = { id, role }`.
+  - `Backend/middleware/roleMiddleware.js` accepts a role or array of roles and enforces role-based access control for route handlers.

+- **Standardized responses:** `Backend/middleware/responseMiddleware.js`
+  attaches `res.sendResponse(...)` and `res.sendError(...)` helpers so
+  controllers return a consistent JSON shape across the API.

+- **Controllers, Services & Validation:** Controllers live in `Backend/controllers/` and delegate database/business logic to `Backend/services/`.
+Request validation uses `Joi` schemas in `Backend/validation/` to keep controllers thin and predictable.

+- **Email & Events:** The app uses an internal `eventEmitter` (`utils/eventEmitter.js`). `utils/sendMail.js` registers a `sendEmail` listener at startup (it is required by `app.js`), which passes email jobs to `Backend/config/email.js`.
+This decouples sending emails from request handling.

+- **Logging & errors:** `winston` is configured in `Backend/utils/logger.js`.
+  `app.js` logs requests and startup actions; controllers should call `next(err)` for unexpected errors to allow centralized error handling.

+- **Routing overview:** Routes are organized under `Backend/routes/` and mounted in `Backend/routes/index.js` (examples include `/auth`, `/users`, `/book`, `/book-issues`, and dashboards).
+Middleware (auth/role/validation) is applied per-route as needed.

+- **Frontend integration:** The Angular frontend expects the backend API base URL to be configured in `Frontend/src/app/app.config.ts` (or an equivalent config file) and calls the `/api/v1/*` endpoints.

+- **Development cautions:**
+  - `sequelize.sync({ alter: true })` can change DB schema; prefer explicit migrations in production.
+  - Ensure sensitive environment variables (`JWT_SECRET`, DB and email credentials) are set in `.env` and not committed.
+  - Double-check `models/index.js` exports if other modules import models from that file.

+## Frontend UI Summary

+This project uses Angular standalone components and Angular Material for interactive UI pieces (dialogs, snack/toasts, icons, datepicker).
+The UI stores authentication state in `sessionStorage` (`jwt` and `role`) and the router guards (`AuthGuard`, `RoleGuard`) use that to protect routes.

+Pages / Views and key implementation notes:

+- **Home (`/`)**: Simple landing page component under `src/app/home/`.
+Minimal layout and links to login/signup and books.

+- **Auth (Login / Signup)**:
+  - Implemented as standalone components using reactive forms (`Login`) and `ReactiveFormsModule`/`FormBuilder` (`Signup`) with client-side validation.
+  - `Login` calls `AuthService.login()` and shows server errors using `ToastService` (Angular Material `MatSnackBar`).
+  - `Signup` enforces password rules with a custom validator and displays field-level errors.

+- **Books Listing (`/books`)**:
+  - `BooksComponent` (`src/app/books/book-list/`) shows a responsive card grid of books with search.
+Search is debounced using an RxJS `Subject` with `debounceTime` and `distinctUntilChanged` to reduce API/UI work.
+  - Librarian users see `Edit` and `Delete` controls; members see `Request Issue` buttons.
+Role detection uses `sessionStorage.getItem('role')`.
+  - Add/Edit flows use `BookCreateDialog` (Material `MatDialog`) with a template-driven form and client-side validation for image URL and fields.
+  - Requesting a book opens `BookRequestDialog` that accepts either a typed YYYY-MM-DD date or a Material datepicker; it validates the date and prevents past dates.

+- **My Requests (`/myRequests`)**:
+  - `MyRequestsComponent` lists the current user's issue requests, attaches book titles by calling `BookService.detail()` for missing titles, and supports requesting returns via a `ConfirmDialog`.

+- **Dashboards (Super Admin & Librarian)**:
+  - Implemented in `src/app/dashboard/`.
+  - Both dashboards fetch stats, lists, and issue data via `DashboardService` and `BookIssueService` and present tabbed views (daily, users, issued, overdue, etc.).
+They normalize incoming API payloads defensively and attach member/book details when the API returns minimal objects.
+  - Important: The Super Admin and Librarian dashboards use AdminLTE visual components and classes (the project includes `admin-lte` in dependencies).
+    The templates use AdminLTE patterns such as `small-box`, `bg-gradient-*`, `icon` and table styles so the dashboards visually match the AdminLTE theme.

+- **Shared UI components:**
+  - `Navbar`: top navigation that reads `sessionStorage` to show role-specific links and a logout that clears session storage and reloads the app.
+  - `ConfirmDialog`: small Material dialog used for confirmations (delete, return, etc.).
+  - `ToastService`: centralized snack/toast wrapper using `MatSnackBar`.
+  - `OverdueDetailsDialog`: dialog showing details for overdue items and a button to trigger the backend `notifyOverdue` email action.
+  - `NotFound`: a simple 404 component for unknown routes.

+- **HTTP & Interceptors:**
+  - `auth.interceptor.ts` attaches the `Authorization: Bearer <token>` header to outgoing HTTP requests when a JWT is present in `sessionStorage`.
+  - Services use a local `base` URL (`http://localhost:3000/api/v1`) and map backend responses defensively (normalize `data` wrappers and arrays).

+- **UX patterns & accessibility:**
+  - Dialogs use `MatDialog` and include ARIA roles when appropriate.
+  - Loading states and basic keyboard-focus friendly patterns are present (e.g., `loading` flags, role attributes on status elements).

+Notes & Recommendations:

+- Consider centralizing API base URL via an environment file or `app.config`.
+- Replace `sessionStorage` role checks with a shared Auth service to avoid duplication and improve testability.
+- Verify that AdminLTE CSS/JS are loaded in `index.html` (or via Angular styles) so dashboard classes render correctly in all environments.

 ## Project Specification

 **Overview:**